pantheon-systems/documentation/source/_docs/localdev.md

 ---
-title: Use Pantheon Localdev to Develop and Maintain Sites Locally
+title: Use Pantheon Localdev to Develop Sites Locally
-description: Localdev makes it easy to manage your sites locally with the Pantheon workflow.
+description: Localdev makes it easy to develop your sites locally with the Pantheon workflow.
 tags: [manage, tools, workflow]
 categories: []
 earlyaccess: true
 earlynote: The documentation on this page discusses features and options that are still in production.
+Pantheon Support for Localdev may be limited.
 contributors: edwardangert
 ---

 Pantheon offers a number of [ways to connect to your site](/docs/guides/quickstart/connection-modes/).
 In addition to Git and SFTP modes, [Pantheon Localdev](https://github.com/pantheon-systems/localdev/){.external} gives you a graphical interface to your Pantheon sites, complete with a containerized local environment that makes it easy to develop and preview your site locally while still maintaining the [Pantheon Workflow](/docs/pantheon-workflow/).

 Localdev lets you [use an integrated development environment (**IDE**)](#use-a-local-ide-to-develop-your-pantheon-site) to edit files and code, and push changes to Pantheon right from your desktop.
+Use it if you want to avoid the command line, or to develop sites with a fully functional local preview, even when you don't have an internet connection.

+Localdev is in active development, with new features and updates coming soon.

 ## Install and Connect Localdev